 Setup OleDb Database Dependency Environment [Deprecated]

 Polling-based dependency enables you to keep the cache items synchronized with any of the databases.
 SQL and Oracle dependencies need SQL/Oracle databases to notify NCache about any change in the database.
 They use database notifications to notify of any modification.
-However, if the database does not provide the Change Notifications feature, NCache provides the facility to synchronize the cache with the database using polling-based dependency.
+However, if the database in question does not provide a change notifications feature, NCache provides users with the facility to synchronize the cache with the database using polling-based dependency.

 Step 1: Create a Table in the Database